shlomif/missile-vs-melee-take-three/readme.md

 ----

 A friend noted that some people may be angry by mixing up Star Wars and Star Trek, but he was amused.
-"But why can't we have both?".
 If you want to be even angrier, see [this image macro](https://absurdlynerdly.wordpress.com/2011/10/19/use-the-force-harry/).

 ----